-Those of you who have been following my articles know that my latest writing theme focuses on the language of flowers or plant symbolism.
-In my first article I designed a little love garden.
-It was a pink fluffy sketch filled with flowers we associate with romance and love.
-Last time, I explored the world plants we associate with peace – the olive tree, the apple tree, lavender, violets and white poppies.
-At the end of the article I promised you a sketch of a patio peace garden.
+In my last article I explored the world of plant symbolism and particularly those species we associate with peace – the olive tree, the apple tree, lavender, violets and white poppies.
+At the end of that article I promised you a sketch of a patio peace garden.
+Here it is…

-I looked up the psychological impact of gardening and research actually does back up my viewpoint.
-Scientific studies show that gardening and especially vegetable gardening reduce stress and increase our sense of well-being.
-Growing plants and playing in the dirt increase serotonin and dopamine levels and reduce cortisol.
-Sarah Rayne, in her May 2015 Psychology Today article Petal Power: Why is Gardening So Good for Our Mental Health?, tells us that gardening allows us to nurture, gives us a sense of responsibility, helps us to relax, work through problems, and vent anger safely.
+I looked into the psychological impact of gardening and research actually does back up my viewpoint.
+Scientific studies show that gardening and especially vegetable gardening reduces stress and increases our sense of well-being.
+Growing plants and playing in the dirt increases serotonin and dopamine levels and reduces cortisol.
+Sarah Rayne, in her May 2015 Psychology Today article Petal Power: Why is Gardening So Good for Our Mental Health tells us that gardening allows us to nurture, gives us a sense of responsibility, helps us to relax and work through problems, and provides a conduit to vent anger safely.
 Gardening reduces anxiety.
-KQED’s Kristofor Husted explored the positive impact of gardening February 2012 in The Salt titled Can Gardening Help Troubled Minds?
+KQED’s Kristofor Husted explored the positive impact of gardening February 2012 in The Salt titled Can Gardening Help Troubled Minds.
 The segment looked at how horticultural therapy improved health and self-image and also reduced recidivism in prison yards, troubled youth programs, retirement homes and veteran’s homes.

-So the studies and observations I researched support the positive human of gardening – although they don’t specifically focus on peace plants.
-For some reason no one has studied that yet. 🙂 Therefore I threw a veggie planting bed into my peace garden so I could cover all my angles.
-As it turns out all the symbolic peace plants in my design are edible anyway.
-Olives, apples, lavenders, violets and California native (Eschscholzia) poppies are either yummy to munch, have medicinal components or add a bit of spice to a garden salad.
-Isn’t that terrific!
+The studies and observations I researched support the positive impact of gardening – although they don’t specifically focus on peace plants.
+No one has studied that yet.
+As it turns out all the peace plants in my design are edible anyway.
+Olives, apples, lavenders, violets and California native (Eschscholzia) poppies are either yummy to munch, have medicinal components, or add a bit of spice to a garden salad.
+Isn’t that terrific?

 The peaceful plant palette: